apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Conservative ex-PM Alexander Stubb elected Finland president**
+**Russia-Ukraine war: List of key events, day 719**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68270804).
+You can read more about it [here](https://www.aljazeera.com/news/2024/2/12/russia-ukraine-war-list-of-key-events-day-719).

 ## Requirements
 - Python 3.8